Frequently Asked Questions (FAQs)

-There are several housekeepers in each residence hall.
+There are several housekeepers in each residence hall to clean the bathrooms and the kitchens.
 They vacuum and dust the suite areas and clean the bathrooms.
 Students are responsible for cleaning their rooms, doing their dishes and picking up personal items.

 What happens if I get sick while at Cottey?

-Local physicians, under contract with the College, perform treatment for minor illnesses and injuries, provide health counseling, write prescriptions and make referrals.
+Medical providers from the Nevada Regional Medical Center (NRMC), under contract with the college, provide treatment on campus for minor illnesses and injuries, provide health counseling, write prescriptions and make referrals.
 Your semester student health fee provides for this service.
 Students are strongly encouraged to be covered by adequate health insurance while at Cottey, and international students are required to maintain coverage.